Laura Moser

-Laura Moser (born August 30, 1977) is an American author and politician who founded the anti-Trump resistance movement Daily Action.
+Laura Moser is an American author who founded the anti-Trump resistance movement Daily Action.
 She was a candidate for the United States Congress in Texas's 7th congressional district.

 Early life and education

 Moser was born in Houston, Texas.
 Her grandfather arrived in Houston in 1942 as a refugee from Nazi Germany.
 She attended St. John's School and graduated from Amherst College in 1999.
 She later worked in publishing at the Harvill Press in London before becoming a freelance journalist.
+Moser is Jewish.

 Publications and career

 Moser published her first book, an "efficient, compact" biography of the actress Bette Davis, in 2005.
 With her friend Lauren Mechling, she co-authored a series of young adult novels about the experiences of a girl who moves from Houston to Brooklyn.

 Moser has contributed to The New York Times, The Wall Street Journal, Vogue, and The Jewish Daily Forward.
 She was the education columnist at Slate.